syeo-1/ma_spy_bot/README.md

+A day trading bot that uses moving averages to smooth data in order to better detect local maxima and minima for trading

-a day trading bot that uses a moving average strategy to trade SPY ETF securities using Alpaca Markets REST API and live-data obtained from IEX websockets
+The trading bot trades SPY ETF securities using Alpaca Markets REST API and live-data obtained from its market data streaming websockets